 Looking for the best summer beers to drink in the park or at home?
-Check out our options below for the best Designated driver?
+Check out our favourite British beers, lagers, IPAs beers and our guide to craft beers here.
+For cocktail lovers, we also have our best beer cocktails.
+Are you the designated driver?
 You can still enjoy beers this summer with our round-up of non-alcoholic beers.

 A slightly hazy, beautifully crisp sour that doesn’t tip over into mouth-puckering, C-Sharp Sicilian Lemon & Citra Sour balances the lower acidity and perfume of Sicilian lemons with crisp Citra hops.
 A perfect intro to the sour style, this is a tart summer refresher.